Hybrid discrimination strategy in quantum communication based on photon-number-resolving detectors and mesoscopic twin-beam states: Theoretical framework

 \subsection{Thermal states and mesoscopic TWB states}

 The communication protocol we propose in this work is based on a binary alphabet, in which the bits 0 and 1 are encoded in two thermal states with different mean values, called noise signals hereafter.
-The choice leverages the PNR capability of the detection system, consisting of two Silicon photomultipliers (SiPMs)\cite{akindinov,agliati,ramilli}: Alice uses one, while Bob uses the other.
+The choice leverages the PNR capability of the detection system, consisting of two Silicon photomultipliers (SiPMs) \cite{akindinov,agliati,ramilli}: Alice uses one, while Bob uses the other.
 To be sufficiently general and to take into account the possible nonidealities in the experimental generation of the noise signals to be transmitted, we assume that such states are characterized by a multi-mode thermal distribution.
-In terms of detected photons, to which we have direct access, it can be expressed as\cite{mandel}
+In terms of detected photons, to which we have direct access, it can be expressed as \cite{mandel}

 where $\mu$ is the effective number of modes, while $\langle m \rangle$ is the mean number of detected photons.
-The photon-number statistics in each arm is super-Poissonian and can be also discriminated by means of the Fano factor.
+The photon-number statistics is super-Poissonian and can be also discriminated by means of the Fano factor.
 The latter is defined in terms of detected photons as $F(m) = \sigma^2(m)/\langle m \rangle= \eta F(n) +(1-\eta)$, where $\sigma^2(m)$ is the variance of the distribution of the number of detected photons and $\eta$ is the quantum efficiency of the detector \cite{arimondo}.
 It is well known that $F=1$ in the case of Poissonian light, $F<1$ for sub-Poissonian light (nonclassical), and $F>1$ for super-Poissonian light.

-The two noise signals are sent in an alternative way through a communication channel together with a portion of a multi-mode TWB state.
-This is a quantum-correlated optical state that can be expressed in terms of the following density matrix \cite{pla22}
+The two noise signals are sent in an alternative way through a communication channel together with a portion of a multi-mode TWB state \cite{pla22}, which is a quantum-correlated optical state.
+If the $\mu$ modes of each of the two parties of the TWB are equally populated, then the multi-mode TWB state is ideally described by a tensor product of $\mu$ identical TWB states \cite{epl10,silberhorn2016},